umb-hub/BookStore/SRS.md

 - 1 The scenario begins when the User selects “Login”.
 - 2 While the User is not logged on and the number of authentication attempts is less than or equal to three:
-  - 2.1 The system asks the User username and password.
+  - 2.1 The System asks the User username and password.
   - 2.2 The User enters username and password.
   - 2.3 The username and password are correct.
-- 3 The system authenticates the Customer
+- 3 The System authenticates the User

 **Postconditions**: